The Cathedral in Florence at sunset

 End your perfect day in Florence by watching the sun set over this stunning city.
 You have two fantastic options depending on your energy level after a full day of exploration.

 We chose The Divina Terrazza Rooftop Bar at the Grand Hotel Cavour, and it was absolutely magical.
-There’s something incredibly special about watching the cathedral’s silhouette against the colorful sunset sky while enjoying a perfectly crafted drink.
+There’s something incredibly special about watching the cathedral’s silhouette against the colorful sunset sky while having a cocktail in Florence!

 A woman with a gelato cone in Italy